d3/d3-request/README.md

     .get(callback);
 ```

-HTML parsing requires a global document and relies on [DOM Ranges](https://dom.spec.whatwg.org/#ranges), which is [not supported by JSDOM](https://github.com/tmpvar/jsdom/issues/317) as of version 8.3; thus, this method is supported in browsers but not in Node.
+HTML parsing requires a global document and relies on [DOM Ranges](https://dom.spec.whatwg.org/#ranges), which are [not supported by JSDOM](https://github.com/tmpvar/jsdom/issues/317) as of version 8.3; thus, this method is supported in browsers but not in Node.

 <a name="json" href="#json">#</a> d3.<b>json</b>(<i>url</i>[, <i>callback</i>])